magicjascha/fuse_shift/README.md

 ## Configuration
 You need to generate equivalents for all files in config/environments/keys/development in config/environments/keys/production, EXCEPT the private.pem.
 This is the private key, which should NOT be on the server in production.

 * The public key for asymmetric encryption in public.pem Generate a private key "private.pem" on your private computer:
   ```
-  Generate openssl genrsa -des3 -out private.pem 2048
+  openssl genrsa -des3 -out private.pem 2048
   ```
   Generate a public key based on that private key:
   ```
   openssl rsa -in private.pem -outform PEM -pubout -out public.pem
   ```
   Move the public key onto the server into the directory ```/congig/production``` Keep the private key on your private computer to use it later for the download with [Fuse Shift Tools](https://github.com/magicjascha/fuse_shift_tools)

 * You need a 256-bit-key for the symmteric encryption in ```/config/production/symkey.txt```.
 E.g. you could generate it with:
   ```
   openssl enc -aes-256-cbc -k [secret] -P -md sha1